UI Design for Beginners >

 Introduction

-Welcome to day three of your UI design short course!
-Yesterday, we got familiar with the wonders of wireframing—and got stuck in with drawing our own wireframes for our chosen app screens.
+Welcome to lesson three of your UI design short course!
+In the previous tutorial, we got familiar with the wonders of wireframing—and got stuck in with drawing our own wireframes for our chosen app screens.
 Now that we've laid the foundations for our app interfaces, it's time to get creative!

-Today, we'll return to our Figma design file as we learn the basics of shapes and dimensions.
+In this tutorial, we'll return to our Figma design file as we learn the basics of shapes and dimensions.
 We'll create our login and sign up button, and—here's the best part—design our very own app logo!
-Don't forget: if you still have your paper wireframes from yesterday's tutorial, keep them handy.
+Don't forget: if you still have your paper wireframes from the previous tutorial, keep them handy.
 They'll serve as a useful reference for your digital app screen layout.

-Let's look more closely at what we'll be learning today:
+Let's look more closely at what we'll be learning in this tutorial:

 1. Understanding basic shapes